Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Opening

-which, by avoiding double fixed points and carefully choosing the coordinate of the orbit under $D_i$ to study as in the middlegame, can be assumed to not be divisible by any of the polynomials forbidden in Theorem \ref{LowerBoundOnOrder}.
-Now, starting from an arbitrary point $(x, y, z)\in\mathcal{S}_{A, B, C, D}^*(p),$ we first navigate in at most one step to a point that is not a double fixed point.
-By \ref{AlgNTBound}, one of the Dehn twists starting from this point has order at least
+which, by avoiding double fixed points and carefully choosing the coordinate of the orbit under $D_i$ to study as in the middlegame, may be chosen so as to not be divisible by any of the polynomials forbidden in Theorem \ref{LowerBoundOnOrder}.
+Now, starting from an arbitrary point $(x_0, y_0, z_0)\in\mathcal{S}_{A, B, C, D}^*(p),$ we first navigate as in Proposition \ref{AlgNTBound} to a point $(x, y, z)\in\mathcal{S}_{A, B, C, D}^*(p)$ with the property that one of the Dehn twists starting from this point has order at least